-Following the final report of the Cambridgeshire and Peterborough Independent Commission on Climate's Final Recommendations report in October 2021, the Cambridgeshire Peterborough Combined Authority (CPCA) adopted a 'Climate Action Plan 2022-2025' in March 2022, which has "a focus on identifying and supporting strategic priorities and collaborative action, where more can be achieved working together or particular gaps addressed."
+Cambridgeshire and Peterborough Combined Authority Climate Action Plan achieved working together or particular gaps addressed."
 The Climate Action Plan sets out a series of strategic actions, dates and resources to achieve them and the lead groups responsible for their delivery.
 Actions are wide ranging, including on themes such as sustainable finance, engagement, energy, buildings, transport and nature.